ol-eg/ansible/roles/vim/README.md

 vim
 ===

-Install or upgrade vim, create global vimrc, configure vim to be default editor systemwide.
+Install or upgrade vim-nox.
+Configure vim to be default editor systemwide.
+For the target user configure vim for python.

+todo:
+- install vim-nox, vim-python-jedi
+- install Vundle
+- compile python oriented vimrc
+- for plugnin vim-devicons, install nerd fonts and you need choose this font in terminal preferences
+- for plugin taglist, install universal-ctags

 Requirements
 ------------